Skip to main content

 “Umm… excuse me… Heer?”
 He stopped her.

 “Dadabhai and I are going to hang out after dinner tonight on the palace premises.
-It's a sibling thing we do to catch up with each other and I would like you and Ajabdeh to join us.”
-He spoke in a hurry and smiled at her unsure “Surely.”
+It's a sibling thing we do to catch up with each other, and I would like you and Ajabdeh to join us.”
+He spoke in a hurry and smiled at her, unsure, “Surely.”

 “Great!
 I will text and inform Dadabhai.”

-“Woah!”
+“Whoa!”
 Ajabdeh twirled amongst the ruins, covered by tall trees on each side.
-The small open space was covered on all four sides by the then two "manzil" haveli now in ruins, the jharokhas, and arches still stood tall, the pillars marvellously curved, the watch towers intact.
+The small open space was covered on all four sides by the then two "manzil" haveli, now in ruins, the jharokhas, and arches still stood tall, the pillars marvellously curved, the watch towers intact.
 A bush growing here and there, Ajabdeh carefully looked around to make out the plan of the ruins.
 Pratap looked up from the phone.

 “You can make a swimming pool here.”
 She pointed at a large man-made water body in ruins, with about a foot of green water down at the bottom.